ThreeMammals/Ocelot/README.md

 use given hashing algorythm.
 When requesting bearer tokens for use with the administration api you will need to supply username and password.

-In order to create a hash and salt of your password please check out HashCreationTests.should_create_hash_and_salt() this technique is based on MS doc I found online TODO find and link...
+In order to create a hash and salt of your password please check out HashCreationTests.should_create_hash_and_salt() this technique is based on [this](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/consumer-apis/password-hashing) using SHA256 rather than SHA1.

-OK next thing is to get this config into Ocelot...

-At the moment Ocelot supports really limited options in terms of users and authentication for the admin API.
-At least your stuff needs to be hashed!
+Now if you went with the configuration options above and want to access the API you can make the following requests.